This article was updated on July 6th, 2023

-The relaxation of foreign ownership restrictions for 122 economic business activities is specifically within the manufacturing sector and certain services categories.
-This follows the issuance of the new Foreign Direct Investment (FDI) Law in September 2018 to open the UAE mainland market to foreign investors.
+The relaxation of foreign ownership restrictions for 122 economic business activities was specifically within the manufacturing sector and certain services categories.
+This follows the issuance of the Foreign Direct Investment (FDI) Law in September 2018 to open the UAE mainland market to foreign investors.
 Furthermore, this is the UAE’s attempt to appeal and attract more companies to establish and setup in Dubai and the UAE.

 Reviewed percentage of foreign ownership to be determined: